 The CEO appraises the CFO.
 Pay and remuneration has been set in line with the Trust's Pay Policy.
-The salary range will be determined by reference to the Surrey County Council support staff pay framework.
+The salary range will be determined by the Remuneration Committee following the recommendation of the CEO.
+CEO & CFO pay will be set in accordance with the executive pay policy currently being created.